keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * Each instruction is dependent upon the previous instruction succeeding and the entire operation short-circuits on failure.
 * Concretely the Monad being used here is a `Future[_]`, which is asynchronous.
 At no point in the code is complexity imposed by using asynchronous operations.
 * Explicit branching is moved to dedicated generalized functions which provide mechanisms for injecting different contexts by condition.
 * Instances of the `Option[_]` context are destroyed in order to advance logic.
-These specific examples demonstrate a valid use-case for destroying contexts.
+These specific examples demonstrate a valid use case for destroying contexts.

 How does this code look to you?